It’s not easy to find a job as a teenager. Many jobs have age or experience requirements that you might not meet.

 Most jobs for teens pay around minimum wage, which can be disappointing if you were hoping to start saving money.

 However, there are some jobs teenagers can do that pay very well.
 The only catch is that such jobs generally require a specific skillset, talent, or are difficult to break into.

-Here are six of the best paying jobs for teenagers:
+Here are six of the best high-paying jobs for teenagers:

 Highest paying jobs for teens